-The key, however, is not to panic.
-Because tech funding is down and some tech companies are cutting their staff, it’s not time to cut your PR funding.
+The key is not to hit the panic button.
+Just because tech funding is down and some tech companies that over hired during the pandemic are cutting staff doesn’t mean it’s time to cut your PR activities.

-If anything, now is a perfect time to stand out among a crowded field of competitors and position yourself as the go-to brand during any market – Bull or Bear.
-Whether you work with an outside PR agency or have an internal PR resource, now is a great time to get creative, guerilla, and scrappy.
+If anything, now is the perfect time to stand out among a crowded field of competitors and position yourself as the go-to brand during any market – Bull or Bear.
+Whether you work with an outside PR agency or have an internal PR resource, it’s a great time to get creative, guerilla, and scrappy.

 Keep these things in mind as you look to keep your tech PR strategy agile and effective in the face of a market slowdown: